gdp-org/gd/README.md

 }

 PS: of course, you can add new TcpPacket according to yourself rule.
     DogPacket is a simple.
-You can consult god_server.go and dog_client.go and make your own protocol
+You can consult god_server.go and dog_client.go and make your own protocol.
 ```

 >* You can find it in "test/service.go"